Boxing has always been seen as a predominantly male discipline, thanks to the advent of recognized sportsmen like Mike Tyson and Mohammed Ali.

 So you'd like to start fit boxing, sure, but which style?

-Faced with the excitement of the sport, fitness boxing classes are multiplying and are great for those who are not initiated into the world of competitive boxing.
+Faced with the excitement of the sport, fitness boxing classes near me are multiplying and are great for those who are not initiated into the world of competitive boxing.
 There are now some boxing styles focusing on flexibility, others emphasizing cardio or body coordination.
 In short, it can sometimes be difficult to make your choice!

 Regardless of your favorite discipline, you'll quickly notice that all fitness boxing styles are designed to lose the maximum amount of calories in a very short time.
 To lose weight, traditional English boxing is highly recommended (up to 800 calories per hour), but fitness boxing is not left out with an average of 600 calories burned in one session.